lekreys/fullstack-itinerary-planner-AI/README.md

 2. The app will fetch places using Google Maps API.
 3. The LLM will generate a detailed itinerary.
 4. View, edit, or refine the itinerary as needed.

-## Preview
-(Add your preview video or images here)

-## Contributing
-Feel free to contribute by submitting pull requests or reporting issues.

-## License
-This project is licensed under the MIT License.